sharikak54/sharikak54.github.io/.collections/_cases/rscottie_shell.md

 # ALGORITHMS
 default_alg:
   alg: "0,-1/4,1/3,0/-1,0"
-  description: maximal blockbuild - pair shell on bottom with gem on top to get tent/tent
+  description: Pair shell on bottom with gem on top, such that slice goes between gem and neighboring isolated corner, to get tent/tent.
 color_mirror_algs:
   -
     alg: "0,-1/-2,1/-3,0/-1,0"